-- 81. Current faculty or employee ID cards issued by public colleges and universities in Tennessee are accepted as voter ID, even though student ID cards issued by the same institutions which are identical in all material respects are not valid as voter ID.
-This discriminates against student voters on account of their age. - 82.
+- 79. Current faculty or employee ID cards issued by public colleges and universities in Tennessee are accepted as voter ID, even though student ID cards issued by the same institutions which are identical in all material respects are not valid as voter ID.
+This discriminates against student voters on account of their age.
+Even when state legislators were informed of this discriminatory treatment under the law, they deliberately perpetuated this irrationally inconsistent treatment. - 80.
 Similarly, retired faculty and employee ID cards issued by public colleges and universities in Tennessee are accepted as voter ID, even though student ID cards issued by the same institutions which are identical in all material respects are not valid as voter ID.
-This discriminates against student voters on account of their age. - 83.
-There exists no rational basis let alone a compelling interest for treating Tennessee public college or university student ID cards differently from current or retired faculty and employee ID cards issued by the same postsecondary educational institutions. - 84.
-Accordingly, the Tennessee voter ID law's express exclusion of student ID cards issued by accredited postsecondary educational institutions in Tennessee discriminates against college and university student voters, in particular out-of-state students, and has the purpose and effect of denying or abridging the right to vote of Tennessee voters on account of their age.
-This scheme is not justified by any compelling interest or even a rational basis. - 85.
-Based on the foregoing, Defendants, acting under color of state law, have deprived and will continue to deprive Plaintiffs and members of Plaintiff Nashville Student Organizing
+This discriminates against student voters on account of their age.

-Committee of rights secured to them by the Twenty-Sixth Amendment to the United States Constitution and protected by 42 U.S.C. § 1983.
+- 81. There exists no rational basis let alone a compelling interest for treating Tennessee public college and university student ID cards differently from current or retired faculty and employee ID cards issued by the same postsecondary educational institutions.
+This discriminatory treatment of materially identical ID cards reveals that the state legislators' arguments for excluding student ID cards were mere pretext for an action designed to suppress the turnout of young college and university student voters in Tennessee. - 82.
+Additionally, private college and university ID cards in Tennessee and public college and university ID cards in Tennessee are equivalent in all material respects, so there is no rational basis for accepting some forms of ID cards issued by accredited, not-for-profit postsecondary educational institutions but not others. - 83.
+Accordingly, the Tennessee voter ID law's express exclusion of student ID cards issued by accredited, not-for-profit postsecondary educational institutions in Tennessee discriminates against college and university student voters and has the purpose and effect of denying and/or abridging the right to vote of Tennessee voters on account of their age.
+This scheme is not justified by any compelling interest or even a rational basis. - 84.
+Based on the foregoing, Defendants, acting under color of state law, have deprived and will continue to deprive Plaintiffs and members of Plaintiff Nashville Student Organizing Committee of rights secured to them by the Twenty-Sixth Amendment to the United States Constitution and protected by 42 U.S.C. § 1983.